-Ms. Aster joined Communities’ Board in 1999 and o-chaired the building project completed in 2004, and in 2011 became a resident.
+Ms. Aster joined Communities’ Board in 1999 and co-chaired the building project completed in 2004, and in 2011 became a resident.
 Ms. Aster earned an AB from Hollins College in Virginia and worked in marketing in NYC and in medical research at Harvard Medical School.
 In 1970, she relocated to Milwaukee.
-Other board work included: Milwaukee Repertory Theater, Faye McBeath Foundation, Planned Parenthood, and University School.
-She graduated in 1999 from MCW with a master’s in Bioethics, is a member of the Ethics Committee with past service to other ethics committees.
+Other board work included: Milwaukee Repertory Theater, Faye McBeath Foundation, Planned Parenthood and University School.
+She graduated in 1999 from the Medical College of Wisconsin with a master’s in Bioethics, is a member of Saint John’s Ethics Committee with past service to other ethics committees.
 She joined the Foundation Board in 2016—proud to be part of the effort to enrich the lives of Saint_John's residents and the community it serves.

 Ms. Bell joined Saint_John's philanthropy department in 1999 as the building project launched.
 She is the Foundation Secretary and was elected to the board in 2018.
-She is responsible for raising funds for operations, restricted programming, capital projects, and endowed funds for Communities and the Foundation.
+She is responsible for raising funds for operations, restricted programming, capital projects and endowed funds for Communities and the Foundation.
 In 2011, she founded the Thrift Shoppe as a revenue source for scholarships – averaging $25,000 per year.
-Ms. Bell is a member of the Association of Fundraising Professionals, holds a BBA from Eastern Kentucky University, and earned a certificate in Bioethics from MCW.
+Ms. Bell is a member of the Association of Fundraising Professionals, holds a BBA from Eastern Kentucky University and earned a certificate in Bioethics from the Medical College of Wisconsin.
 She is a current member of the Ethics Committee.
-Ms. Bell is a member of Christ Church Episcopal where she co-led Stewardship Committee, served on Vestry and Endowment Trust.
+Ms. Bell is a member of Christ Church Episcopal where she co-led the Stewardship Committee, served on the Vestry and the Endowment Trust.